Sass

 Color schemes

-A shorthand mixin for the prefers-color-scheme media query is available with support for light and dark color schemes.
-See the color modes documentation for information on our color mode mixin.
+A shorthand for the prefers-color-scheme media query with light and dark support.
+See the color modes documentation for the broader color-mode mixin.

 /// Wrap `@content` in a `@media (prefers-color-scheme: ...)` query.